phinguyen44/BADS_Project/README.md

 ### Evaluate

-1. Cost-sensitive learning (custom cost-function)
+1. Cost-sensitive learning or a [custom cost-function](http://willwolf.io/2015/11/18/so-you-want-to-implement-a-custom-loss-function/)

 ## Variables (what to change)